 As you use the methods above for webinar promotion, you’re building your email list.

-Your webinar email campaign may very well be the most vital part of your promotion strategy.
+Your webinar email campaign may very well be the most vital part of your sales and marketing strategy.
 That’s why I want to give you this entire webinar email campaign, to make sure you’re as successful as possible.

 Email #1 The Teaser

 Add your YouTube video teaser to your newsletter, three weeks to a month in advance.
 No dates or times needed, just the teaser.

 Email #2 Save the Date

 Next, give them the date and time of your webinar, with a subtle link to your landing page, beneath the teaser video.

 Email #3 Formal Invitation

 Make sure to send your official registration invitation a week prior to the webinar.